2023 – 2026

 Grok 4 in July 2025 was the first xAI model to publicly clear 50% on Humanity's Last Exam (text-only, with tools); the Grok 4 Heavy multi-agent variant, available only on the SuperGrok Heavy tier at $300/month, was the cited surface for that result.
 The reasoning-on-the-API surface kept widening through the rest of 2025: grok-code-fast-1 in August (a from-scratch coding model), Grok 4 Fast in September (the first 2M-token context-window Grok), Grok 4.1 and Grok 4.1 Fast in November (the latter shipping the Agent Tools API).

 Grok 4.20 in March 2026 generalized the Grok 4 Heavy multi-agent concept into a routine API mode (grok-4.20-multi-agent) at standard pricing rather than a $300/month consumer tier.
-As of this writing, Grok 4.20 is the recommended xAI flagship for both chat and agentic workloads.
+Grok 4.3 arrived April 17, 2026 in beta on grok.com with API GA from May 1, 2026 — adding native video input and in-chat document generation while retaining 4.20's 16-agent Heavy mode and 2M-token context.
+Grok 4.3 is the recommended xAI flagship as of this writing.

 Content-moderation incidents